Financial Aid

 How can I apply for the Cal Grant?

-To be considered for a Cal Grant you must file the FAFSA by March 2, 2023 (should be done much earlier, it is open October 1, 2022).
+To be considered for a Cal Grant you must file the FAFSA by April 2, 2024.
 The California Student Aid Commission advises students to file as early as possible.
 In addition, a Cal Grant GPA must be submitted for each student that wishes to receive a Cal Grant.
+LAUSD will submit all Seniors' Cal Grant GPA to the California Student Aid Commission.
+After you submit your FAFSA, check the status of your Cal Grant here

-What tax forms will I use for the FAFSA?
+What tax forms will I use for the FAFSA

-2021 or 2022 tax forms (HINT: If you or your parents file a tax return with the IRS, you may be eligible to use the IRS Data Retrieval Tool.
+2023 or 2024 tax forms (HINT: If you or your parents file a tax return with the IRS, you may be eligible to use the IRS Data Retrieval Tool.
 This is an easy way to provide accurate tax information, view and securely transfer information into FAFSA)

 Undocumented students Can NOT apply for financial aid using the FAFSA.
 You must complete the CA DREAM Act application.